 Germany: The Prostitutes Protection Act (ProstSchG)

-- The Permit: Operators must apply for a permit from the local Public Order Office (Ordnungsamt).
+In 2026, Germany will remain the most structured market for “Prostitution Businesses” (which includes escort agencies).- The Permit: Operators must apply for a permit from the local Public Order Office (Ordnungsamt).
 This involves a rigorous “Reliability Check” under §§ 12–14 ProstSchG (criminal background check) for the owner and any deputies.

 - The Business Concept: You must submit a written Betriebskonzept detailing how you prevent human trafficking, ensure worker health (e.g., condom mandates under § 32 ProstSchG), and manage safety.